raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

 # LED Matrix

-The Astro Pi HAT LED matrix contains 64 multi-colour LEDs.
+The Sense HAT LED matrix contains 64 multi-colour LEDs.
 Each of the 64 LEDs actually have three smaller LEDs inside them, one for each primary colour, just like a pixel on a TV.

 ## Simple colour mixing